Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the guide to Botswana.

-Moremi Game Reserve offers exceptional wildlife viewing.
-Rhino has been successfully reintroduced here, but sightings are still a bit hit-and-miss.
-The reserve is a major stronghold for wild dog.
-Most animals are very relaxed, which ensures quality sightings.
-Aside from the flagship species, there are large concentrations of red lechwe, impala, blue wildebeest and Burchell's zebra.
+Moremi Game Reserve offers exceptional wildlife viewing and is an important stronghold for wild dog.
+Most animals here are very relaxed, which ensures high-quality sightings.
+Aside from the flagship species, including all three of Africa’s big cats, there are large concentrations of red lechwe, impala, blue wildebeest and Burchell’s zebra.
+Rhino has been successfully reintroduced, but sightings are still very rare.

-Moremi has the best of both worlds within the Delta.
-There are big areas of wetlands with papyrus-lined channels and floating water lilies, perfect for mokoro safaris; and there are big tracts of land used for 4x4 safaris.
-The area is a mosaic of lagoons and islands, with all kinds of habitats, from grassland to thorn scrub and mopane woodland.
+Moremi has the best of both worlds within the Delta, and each is incredibly beautiful.
+There are big areas of wetlands with papyrus-lined channels and floating water lilies, perfect for mokoro safaris, and there are big tracts of land used for safaris with 4x4 vehicles.
+The reserve is a mosaic of lagoons and islands, with all kinds of habitats, from grassland to thorn scrub and mopane woodland.

 Weather & Climate

-Moremi has a Dry season (April to October) that’s bookended by the reserve’s coolest and hottest temperatures.
-The mercury drops to an average afternoon low of 26°C/79°F in July, then soars to a high of 34°C/93°F in October.
-There’s little variation in the average temperature during the Wet season (November to March), which remains fairly hot at 31°C/88°F. The rainy months are characterized more by brief showers than unrelenting downpours.
+During the Dry season (April to October), temperatures drop to an average afternoon low of 24°C/75°F in July, then soar to a high of 34°C/93°F in October.
+There’s little variation in the average temperature during the Wet season (November to March), which remains hot at 34°C/93°F. The rainy months are characterized more by brief showers than unrelenting downpours.

 Anthony is a photographer and writer for travel magazines and Lonely Planet, including the guides to Kenya and Botswana & Namibia.